-- Disability status (only contractors with 50 or more workers and contracts of $50,000 or more are required to collect this information voluntarily from applicants)
+- Disability status (only contractors with 50 or more employees and at least one contract of $50,000 or more are required to collect this information)

-- Veteran status (only contractors with 50 or more workers and contracts of $150,000 or more are required to collect this information voluntarily from applicants)
+- Veteran status (only contractors with 50 or more workers and at least one contract of $150,000 or more are required to collect this information)

-To be clear, all of this demographic information is requested on a voluntary basis, and it cannot be used to make a hiring decision.
+To be clear, applicants’ responses are voluntary, and they cannot be used to make hiring decisions.

-Federal agencies and contractors should also record the result of each application (whether the applicant accepted the position, retracted their interest, etc.).
-For more detailed guidance, contact the EEOC.
+Federal agencies and contractors should also record the status of each application (whether the applicant accepted the position, retracted their interest, etc.).
+For more detailed guidance, contact the OFCCP.

 What Are the Difficulties of Complying with the Applicant Tracking Rule?